JuanCodeAtATime/google-books-search/README.md

 **Google Books Search**  is a full-stack MERN application that allows users to search for books via the Google Books API.
 This app integrates my creativity in designing an inviting UI with my fullstack technical skills.

 ### Features
 * The main (landing) page is the ```Search```page.
-Here, users can search for books via the Google Books API.
-The searched book titles are rendered to the client where the User has the option to "View" a book, bringing them to the Google Books page, or "Saving" a book, which saves to the app's database.
+Here, users can search for books via the search engine powered by the Google Books API.
+The search results are displayed in a list for the User.
+There, they have the option to "View" the book's details via the Google Books page, or "Save" the book, which saves the book to their saved books list.

 * The ```Saved``` page stores and displays all books saved by the user.
-Here, the user has an option to "View" book details via the Google Books site, or to remove ("Delete") the book from saved books list.
+Here, the user also has the option to "View" the book details on the Google Books site, or remove ("delete") the book from their saved books list.

 ## Installation Steps